Top Benefits You Enjoy From a Mystery Shopper Audit

 Peace of Mind

 Marketers are constantly worrying and wondering about what their audience is experiencing with the competition – and in some cultures, the rest of the organization can be really tough on marketing as well.
 Well, part of our feedback is a comparison to what other businesses/colleges are doing so you can benchmark your efforts.

 Let’s Discuss Your Mystery Shopper Audit Today!

 The typical Audit is finished in less than 4 weeks so you can start putting the recommendations to work – and seeing the improvements ASAP.
-To learn more about the Mystery Shopper Audit for colleges, visit here or contact us at 651-315-7588.
-If you are a business and are interested in learning more, call us at 651-315-7588.
+To learn more about the Mystery Shopper Audit, call us at 651-315-7588.

 Patrick McGraw is VP of Higher Educaton Marketing Services and has more than 25 years experience in market research, competitive intelligence, business intelligence including database marketing and CRM, strategic planning, brand development and management as well as operations/campaign management.
 His work has consistently helped his clients and employers develop and implement more efficient ways to attract and retain profitable customers, enter new markets and launch new products.
 His areas of focus include the education, hospitality, travel and tourism, hi-tech, telecommunications, financial services, and retail industries on both the agency and customer sides.